Mike Gapes MP

-Mike Gapes is a member of the NATO Parliamentary Assembly and is on the Executive of the British Group of the Inter-Parliamentary Union (IPU).
-Mike is the Chairman of the All Party Crossrail Group.
+Mike is a member of the NATO Parliamentary Assembly, and a former Vice Chair and Treasurer of the British Group of the Inter-Parliamentary Union (IPU).
+He is the Chair of the All Party Crossrail Group.

-He is a trustee of the Webb Memorial Trust; a Vice President of Ilford Football Club; Vice Chairman of Redbridge Chamber of Commerce; a Friend of Valentines Mansion and the Ilford Hospital Chapel.
-Mike Gapes is a member of Unite, the Co-operative Party and the Fabian Society.
+Mike is a Patron of the Redbridge Carer’s Support Service, a Friend of Valentines Mansion, and the Ilford Hospital Chapel.
+He is a member of the Co-operative Party and the Fabian Society.

-Mike is a supporter and season ticket holder of West Ham United.
+Mike is a season ticket holder of West Ham United.